-We use the equity method to account for our investment in Antero Midstream because we have the ability to exercise significant influence over the operating and financial policies of Antero Midstream.
+We use the equity method to account for our investment in Antero Midstream because we have the ability to exercise significant influence over, but not control for financial reporting purposes, the operating and financial policies of Antero Midstream.
 Accordingly, we record, in the period in which it is earned, distributions from Antero Midstream associated with our ownership of 100% of the IDRs.
 The financial statements of AMGP do not consolidate the accounts of Antero Midstream.
 The accounts of Antero Midstream, a variable interest entity, are included in the consolidated financial statements of Antero Resources, the primary beneficiary of Antero Midstream.